FinweLtd/doc-livesync-all/docs/tutorials/oculus_go_setup.md

 !!! info
     LiveSYNC has not officially launched on Oculus platform yet.
 However, you can start using it already by installing it from our beta channel.
 Follow the steps below.

-1. Check your Oculus username and email: start the Oculus accompanying app on your phone, navigate to *Settings*, and find the username and email (see the image below):
+1. Check your Oculus username and email.
+Start the Oculus accompanying app on your phone, navigate to *Settings*, and find the username and email (see the image below):

     ![Username and email](img/screenshot_oculus_go_3.png)

 2. Installing software from Oculus beta channel requires *an invite*.
-[Contact us](../support/support.md) and tell that you want to join LiveSYNC beta channel for Oculus Go. **We need the email address from Step 1 to be able to add you.** This cannot be just one of your email addresses; it has to be the one that is connected with your Oculus account.
+[Contact us](../support/support.md) and tell that you want to join LiveSYNC beta channel for Oculus Go. **We need the email address from Step 1 to be able to add you**.
+This cannot be just one of your email addresses; it has to be the one that is connected with your Oculus account.

 3. Once you receive an invite email from Oculus to that email address, accept the invite by clicking a confirmation link in the email.
 Notice that we must send each invite manually, so it can take a while before the email arrives.

     ![Invite email](img/screenshot_invite_email.png)

-4. You have multiple options how to install the application:
+4. After accepting the invite you have multiple options how to install the application:
     1. Using the accompanying Oculus app on your phone: tap the magnifier class icon to open search, type *livesync* and select *LiveSYNC Oculus Go*, then click *Install on ...* button.

     ![Install via phone, search](img/livesync_install_via_phone.png)